 Insights into Nokia's Revenues from Sustainable Activities

 In 2024, Nokia reported EU Taxonomy-eligible revenues of EUR 11.01 billion, representing 57% of its total turnover.
-Of this amount, EUR 552.00 million of Nokia's revenues was classified as EU Taxonomy-aligned, indicating that 3% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).
+Of this amount, EUR 552.00 million of Nokia's revenues was classified as EU Taxonomy-aligned, indicating that 3% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).a

 How much of Nokia's revenue is eligible under the EU Taxonomy?

 In 2024, Nokia reported that EUR 11.01 billion of its revenue was eligible under the EU Taxonomy, representing 57% of the company's total turnover.
 Of this amount, EUR 552.00 million (3% of total revenue) was classified as Taxonomy-aligned.
-This means that 54% of Nokia's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.
+This means that 54% of Nokia's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.a

 How much of Nokia's eligible revenue is aligned with the EU Taxonomy?